 Development of the pressure-time method for low-head machines

-The pressure-time method is an efficiency measurement method and is relatively cheap and easy to apply compared to other methods.
-It estimates the flow rate by integrating the measured differential pressure and the pressure loss between two cross-sections in a water system during the deceleration of the fluid mass when the flow is throttled by a valve or guide vanes.
-The pressure-time method has limitations specified in standard IEC-60041, which makes it difficult to apply to low head turbines due to the short water paths where the flow field develops.
-The main focus of this project is to improve the accuracy of the pressure-time method and extend its application to low head turbines.
-Numerical simulations and an experimental study are carried out.
-A laboratory setup is designed and built to test the pressure-time method.
-The method is tested on cases with tubes of variable cross-section, bend and shorter length than what IEC-60041 recommends.
+The pressure-time method is one such efficiency measurement method and is relatively inexpensive and simple to apply compared to other methods.
+In this method, the flow rate is estimated by integrating the measured differential pressure and pressure loss between two cross-sections in a water system during the deceleration of the fluid mass, when the flow is throttled using a valve or guide vanes.
+The pressure-time method has limitations specified in the IEC-60041 standard, which makes it difficult to apply to turbines with low heads due to the short water passages where the flow field develops.

 Contact